|Rewards Rating:||3.9 / 5|

 Other Notable Features: Access to presale tickets and VIP experiences with Citi Private Pass, extended warranty

-Designed with the spending patterns of the average consumer in mind, the Citi Rewards+ Card lets cardholders earn good rewards on the purchases they already make.
-With a bonus category for gas station and supermarket purchases and a unique feature that rounds points earned on every purchase up to the nearest 10, users can rack up rewards on everyday errands.
+Designed with the spending patterns of the average consumer in mind, the Citi Rewards+ Card gives cardholders a great chance to earn rewards at a solid rate on everyday spending.
+With a bonus category for gas station and supermarket purchases and a unique feature that rounds points earned on every purchase up to the nearest 10, the card can help users quick rack up rewards on the things they buy most.

 Why you might want the Citi Rewards+ Card

 If you mostly spend on everyday purchases, rather than travel or big-ticket items, and don’t want to keep track of rotating categories, the Citi Rewards+ Card is a solid contender.
-If you also make lots of small purchases, you can also take advantage of the round up feature.
+If you make lots of small purchases, you can also take advantage of the card’s unique round-up feature.
 The card may also benefit you if you want to make a balance transfer don’t want to sacrifice rewards.